 Both mattresses follow the same approach here and they have a medium-firm feel.
 However, Casper feels a bit firmer and if I use my virtual scale here I would say that Casper is a 6.5 and Emma is a 6.

 Casper is a mattress that did very well in the back and the side position but it didn’t perform well enough in the stomach position.
 Unfortunately, I am an avid stomach sleeper so this was disappointing for me.
 However, if you are a back or a side sleeper then Casper can be a great choice for you.
-If you are a couple, the edge support of the Casper mattress is good so you may consider this as an option.
+If you are a couple, the motion transfer of the Casper mattress is minimal so you may consider this as an option.

 Emma is a great mattress for all sleeping positions and I think this is quite hard to find.
 It performed well in all my tests providing my body with both comfort and support.
 I feel that they have really hit the sweet spot with their design and the mattress is very well balanced.
-Moreover, the edge supports is great which makes it suitable for couples.
+Moreover, the motion transfer is minimal which makes it suitable for couples.